jordanmckinney/blog/src/documents/books/lessonsofhistory.md

 <img src="../../public/images/book_covers/lessonsofhistory.jpg" id="cover" alt="Lessons of History"/>
 <p id="title">The Lessons of History - Will and Ariel Durant</p>

-An insightful and even poetic high-level overview of human history from many angles.
+An insightful, even poetic high-level overview of human history from many angles.
 Some lines that stood out for me:

 "Heaven and utopia are buckets in a well: when one goes down the other goes up; when religion declines Communism grows."